cherrypy/cherrypy/sphinx/source/intro/concepts/dispatching.rst

 how this mapping occurs.

-CherryPy takes the output of the appropriate page handler function, binds it to :attr:`cherrypy.response.body`, and sends it as the HTTP response entity body.
+CherryPy takes the output of the appropriate page handler function, binds it to :attr:`cherrypy.response.body <cherrypy._cprequest.Response.body>`, and sends it as the HTTP response entity body.
 Your page handler function (and almost any other part of CherryPy) can directly set :attr:`cherrypy.response.status <cherrypy._cprequest.Response.status>` and :attr:`cherrypy.response.headers <cherrypy._cprequest.Response.headers>`